murafba/Rainfall-Prediction-App/README.md

 + Choose the download location folder.
 For example: `cd d://downloads`
 + Type `git clone https://github.com/murafba/Rainfall-Prediction-App.git`
 + Check the download folder and run the application

+## 4. RUNNING THE APP
+Here are the steps to run the app:
+1. Launch NetBeans.
+2. Open the downloaded project.
+   > [!IMPORTANT]
+   > If the default JDK used is below version 20, it needs to be changed.
+Here are the steps:
+   > a.
+Right-click on the project.
+   > b.
+Select *properties*.
+   > c.
+Choose the *Libraries* menu.
+   > d. in the Java Platform dropdown menu, select JDK version 20 or above
+3. Open the *gui* package and select the **Main.java** class.
+4. Run the application.